-We aim to process applications for a house to street collections permit within a period of 28 days (beginning on the first working day after the day on which we receive the application).
+We aim to process applications for a house to house collections licence within a period of 28 days (beginning on the first working day after the day on which we receive the application).
 However, because we deal with a large number and variety of applications, permits and other authorisations, it can sometimes take us a little longer.